Paddle Billing

 Paddle automatically sets transactions as draft, ready, paid, and completed.
 You can set transactions as billed or canceled using the API.

 This guide focuses on creating automatically-collected transactions.
-You can also create manually-collected transactions, meaning Paddle sends your customer an invoice document that must be paid manually.
+You can also create manually-collected transactions, meaning Paddle sends an invoice document that must be paid manually.

 Before you begin